TechnoiQualityHubInnovations/Leave-Tracker/README.md

 # Pre-requisite
 Subscription:
           Any Microsoft subscription service included with PowerPlatform service

+We utilized # PowerApps and #Power Automate (formerly known as Microsoft Flow) in the development of the Leave Tracker application

- # Application Frontend Development Overview
+ # Application Frontend Development Overview - PowerApps
  ## Landing Page

  The frontend of the Leave Tracker application is designed with a user-centric approach, providing a simple and intuitive interface for employees to manage their leave     requests, view company holidays, and track their leave balances.